jatcwang/difflicious/docs/docs/docs/Overview.md

 trait Differ[T] {
   def diff(inputs: DiffInput[T]): DiffResult

-  def configure(path: ConfigurePath, operation: ConfigureOp): Either[DifferUpdateError, Differ[T]]
+  def configureRaw(path: ConfigurePath, operation: ConfigureOp): Either[DifferUpdateError, Differ[T]]
 }
 ```

-// FIXME: Ior?
-You might be wondering why `diff` method takes a single `Ior[A]` value instead of two `A` parameters.
+What is this `DifferInput` parameter in the `diff` method?
-This is because often you will only have one side of the value.
+This is because when comparing two values, we often only have on side of the comparison - the other side is missing.

-Imagine comparing two `List[String]`
+For example, let's comparing two `List[String]`

 ```
 val obtainedList = List("a", "b")